-Feeling The 1990s includes early works by many of Thailand's leading contemporary artists.
-Manit Sriwanichpoom is represented by one of his 'Pink Man' photographs.
-There are two installations by Araya Rasdjarmrearnsook, who is now more renowned as a video artist.
-The collection also includes a seminal painting (in the literal sense), Kosit Juntaratip's Copulate With Love (1994), which is labelled as "Ejaculation on canvas (Kosit's spermatozoa)".
+Feeling the 1990s includes early works by many of Thailand’s leading contemporary artists.
+The collection also features a seminal painting (in the literal sense), Kosit Juntaratip’s Copulate with Love from 1994, which is labelled as “Ejaculation on canvas (Kosit’s spermatozoa)”.

 MAIIAM’s atmosphere is also much more relaxed than the rather austere BACC and MoCA.
 Photography is forbidden in BACC’s main galleries, and MoCA has a long list of strict rules (for example: no pens, no large sketchbooks, no sitting on the floor).
 MAIIAM is not only Chiang Mai’s premier art venue, it’s also one of the most exciting developments in Thailand’s art scene for a long time.